 These details are the Vitalik that I saw, cute and interesting, and when he talks about technical issues, he becomes really excited.
-When it comes to non-technical problems, he likes to respond with a “good” and a smile, so repetitive almost liken to an emoji.
+When it comes to non-technical problems, he likes to respond with a “good” and a smile, so repetitive almost likens to an emoji.

 Vitalik’s father was a computer scientist and Vitalik received his first computer when he was 4 years old.
 Later, he immigrated to Canada from Russia.
 In the third grade of primary school, he was able to do mental arithmetic at twice the speed of his peers.
 At the age of 12, he wrote a small game in C++.

-Before 16, Vitalik liked to play World of Warcraft (WoW) and he’s been a very high ranked player.
+Before 16, Vitalik liked to play World of Warcraft (WoW) and he’s been a very high-ranked player.
 But once, the parent company of WoW made a change to his beloved game character, canceling the “life siphon” skill of the character.
 Vitalik contacted Blizzard engineers many times, and finally, he got a reply: they couldn’t revert it.

 “That time, I cried myself asleep.”
 From then on, Vitalik realized how centralized services could be so dangerous.

 At the age of 17, he learned about Bitcoin.
-“Blockchain technology infinitely magnifies the concept of free and open-source; software allows you to work independently, and blockchain technology allows like-minded folks to work together and form a community”.
+“Blockchain technology infinitely magnifies the concept of free and open-source software allows you to work independently, and blockchain technology allows like-minded folks to work together and form a community”.

-Vitalik Found his Lifeline in China
+Vitalik Found His Lifeline In China

 Today, although Ethereum has become a world-renowned blockchain, it was not so smooth in the early days.
-In 2015, Vitalik had alot of trouble raising money in China.
+In 2015, Vitalik had a lot of trouble raising money in China.

 In a serendipitous encounter, he met Xiao Feng, the chairman of Wanxiang Blockchain Lab.